Princess-Emmie/PCA-Photodegradation-Kinetics-Data/README.md

 - All measurements are in absorbance units (A.U.)
 - Wavelength range: 200–800 nm (PCA data); 1100–200 nm (photodegradation profiles)
 - Some cells in the photodegradation profiles are marked `--` indicating instrument out-of-range readings at those time points
-- Software recommended: Python (pandas, scikit-learn, matplotlib), R, or Excel
+- Software recommended: Python (pandas, scikit-learn, matplotlib) or Origin

 ---